 A segment is a portion of site visitors who meet specified criteria.
 You should create a segment when you know your audience well and you want to routinely target content to them.
 For A/B/n Testing with Magnolia, this is typically a demographic region such as North America or Europe, Middle East, and Africa.
 Segments are made using Magnolia Personalization.

-Results are considered significant when at least one of your variants has met the confidence levels based on the base conversion and uplift.
-This means that, based on preconfigured confidence levels, the variant has met the uplift target based on the initial base conversion rate.
+Results are considered significant when at least one of your variants has met the confidence levels based on the base conversion and MDE (minimum detectable effect).
+This means that, based on preconfigured confidence levels, the variant has a conversion rate that is higher than the base conversion rate by a percentage at least as big as the MDE.